 Why Trust is Important?

 When it comes to teams, trust is about vulnerability.
 Team members who trust one another learn to be comfortable being open — even exposed — to one another around their failures, weaknesses and even fears.
-Now, if this is beginning to sound like some get-naked, touchy-feely theory, rest assured is not that is nothing of the sort.
+Now, if this is beginning to sound like some get-naked, touchy-feely theory, rest assured is not that is nothing of the sort (Lencioni, P. M., The five dysfunctions of a team, 2013).

-Vulnerability-based trust is predicated on the simple — and practical — idea that people who aren’t afraid to admit the truth about themselves are not going to engage in the kind of political behavior that wastes everyone’s time and energy, and more importantly, makes accomplishments of results an unlikely scenario (Lencioni, P. M., The five dysfunctions of a team, enhanced edition: A leadership fable, 2013)
+Vulnerability-based trust is predicated on the simple — and practical — idea that people who aren’t afraid to admit the truth about themselves are not going to engage in the kind of political behavior that wastes everyone’s time and energy, and more importantly, makes accomplishments of results an unlikely scenario (Lencioni, P. M., The five dysfunctions of a team, 2013).

 If building trust is important, then how does one becomes a trusted advisor?